MattPinder/MastersProject/README.md

 * Look at Bjorn's R script and see if it can be fixed (Mats thinks it can be wrapped in a Bash script?)

+# 11 April 2018

+## Kordia and Parvi

+* Kordia
+  * Check round 2 of Pilon correction attempts

+* Parvi
+  * Check latest round of Pilon corrections

+## Bamboozle

+Removing some redundancy from the code by defining functions for repeated chunks of text
+* Print functions have been compressed using the new print syntax in Python 3 (https://www.python-course.eu/python3_print.php)
+* Also altered the readme to be more readable